Juliette Benzoni: Career

 Returning to Paris from Morocco in 1953, Benzoni started to work as a journalist, writing historical articles at the Journal du Dimanche and Histoire pour tous.
 Under the pseudonym "Juliette Jansen" she interviewed celebrities such as Erich von Stroheim, Jean Cocteau, Jean Marais, Charles Trenet and Maurice Chevalier.
 She also began writing narrative adaptations and scenarios for comic strips that ran in some of the daily newspapers in Paris under the aegis of Opera Mundi.
 Collaborating with artists Robert Bressy she wrote dialogue for the serial soap Dr. Claudette and Dr. Fu Manchu.

 In 1959 she participated in the popular television quiz show Le Gros Lot.
 The topic was the Italian Renaissance, and the subject was Catherina Sforza.
 In spite of floundering on the second-to-last question, the next day she was summoned by Gérald Gauthier, director of the Press Agency at Opéra Mundi.
-Impressed by her historical knowledge, he asked her if she could write a historical novel in the same style as the Angelique series, (by Anne Golon), which Opéra Mundi had published with great success in 1956.
+Impressed by her historical knowledge, he asked her if she could write a historical novel in the same style as the Angélique series, (by Anne Golon), which Opéra Mundi had published with great success in 1956.
 Benzoni agreed, already having an idea inspired by the legend of the Golden Fleece, and began to write the adventures of a golden-haired beauty during the Hundred Years' War.

 Catherine was released in 1962 as a cliffhanger in the daily newspaper France-Soir as Il suffit d'un amour (One Love is Enough).
 In 1963 newspaper Le Figaro wrote: “before the book was even published it beats all records: it is already sold to ten different countries”.
-France-Soir confirmed: “it has an unprecedented destiny in the history of publishing...”
-On 10 June 1964 Le Provençalwrote: “A heroine – who takes place – alongside Scarlett O'Hara and The Marquise of the Angels” (Angélique).
+France-Soir confirmed: "it has an unprecedented destiny in the history of publishing..."
+On 10 June 1964 Le Provençal wrote: "A heroine – who takes place – alongside Scarlett O'Hara and The Marquise of the Angels" (Angélique).

 Editions Trévise had in 1962, already published two collections of her short stories- La Reines tragiques and Aventuries du passé, but it was the Catherine novels that launched her career as a bestselling author.